 - Economy still largely dependent on subsistence agriculture

-- Inadequate system for collecting tax and customs duties
+- Poor tax and customs collection system

-- Deteriorating security situation and terrorist threats
+- Difficult security situation and terrorist attacks